 “What we hoped would come to fruition creatively did not,” Zelnick stated.
 “Some of the stuff we tried to do didn’t work out creatively.”

-While it remains unclear if this was due to a specific business disagreement with the NFL or a failure to develop a compelling gameplay loop, the result is the same: no new football title is currently in development.
-The last major entry in the series was Visual Concepts' ESPN NFL 2K5, which remains a fan favorite since its 2004 launch.
-Since then, EA Sports has maintained an exclusive rights agreement with the NFL, leaving the Madden franchise as the sole provider of professional football simulation.
+While it remains unclear if this failure stemmed from business disagreements with the NFL or a breakdown in gameplay development, the result is definitive: no new football title is currently in development.
+The last major entry in the series was Visual Concepts' ESPN NFL 2K5, which has remained a massive fan favorite since its 2004 launch.
+Since that era, EA Sports has maintained an exclusive rights agreement with the NFL, leaving the Madden franchise as the primary provider of professional football simulation.

 When the conversation shifted toward a possible revival of the MLB 2K series, Zelnick was even more definitive.
 He effectively ruled out a return to baseball gaming, citing significant financial setbacks from previous endeavors.